d1l4y/PoseKit/README.md

 **Note:** This project is not complete, since it is a project made by students of the Apple Developer Academy in Curitiba, Brazil.

 ## Overview ##
-PoseKit uses Apple’s ARKit to track a real person’s body on camera, capture their motion and apply those body movements to a virtual 3D puppet.
+PoseKit is a Library that uses ARKit and RealityKit to track a body position and return the position in a json.
+It has more than 4 million of different position possibilities

 ## Summary ##